peterthomassen/draft-ietf-dnsop-cds-consistency/draft-ietf-dnsop-cds-consistency.md

 Similarly, the state MUST be considered inconsistent if there is a CDS or CDNSKEY response that indicates a removal request for the DS RRset whereas another response indicates no change (NODATA) or a DS update.

+As an example of local policy, the parent may restrict the choice of hash digest types used when publishing a DS RRset (notwithstanding the requirements specified in [@!DS-IANA]).
+(The set of keys referenced in the DS RRset is not up to local policy.
+Only if all keys from the CDS/CDNSKEY RRsets are included, the DS RRset is considered consistent.)

 During initial DS provisioning (DNSSEC bootstrapping), conventional DNSSEC validation for CDS/CDNSKEY responses is not (yet) available; in